| Conference report: Language History from

 factors below the level of conscious awareness and a change initiated by

 those lower down the social scale.
+During the

 three subsequent conference days the question “above or below” (in the